If your loved one’s death was caused by negligent action or inaction, your family deserves justice. Let a trusted attorney help.

 When someone dies due to negligence, their surviving family may be entitled to financial compensation through a civil suit.
 This is separate and distinct from the aims of a criminal case, which seeks to impose a criminal sentence on someone who has transgressed the law.

-Although it’s legally permissible to represent yourself in a wrongful death case—provided you’re one of the qualifying family members or dependants—the complexity of wrongful death cases makes retaining the services of an experienced wrongful death lawyer a practical necessity.
+Although it’s legally permissible to represent yourself in a wrongful death case—provided you’re one of the qualifying family members or dependents—the complexity of wrongful death cases makes retaining the services of an experienced wrongful death lawyer a practical necessity.